Christian Müller (historian)

 Müller has a life-long affiliation to University College Oxford.
 In November 2018, he was elected as a Fellow of the Royal Historical Society.
-However, in February 2023, Müller was dismissed from his position at the University of Nottingham Ningbo China (UNNC), where he had been employed since August 2015.
-This decision followed allegations by the Chinese Ministry of Education in December 2022 that his PhD certificate was fraudulent.

 Education

-Between 1995 and 1998, Müller studied History, Law, Politics, Germanic Languages at Heidelberg University.
-In 1999, he completed his Master of Studies in Modern History and Political Thought at University College, Oxford.
-Between 1999 and 2002, he studies History and Germanic Languages at Heidelberg University for a Master of Arts.
-Between 2003 and 2007, he was a doctoral student in History at the same university.
-In 2007, he stopped his doctoral studies and did not complete his thesis nor receive his PhD.
+Between 1995 and 1998, Müller studied history, Law, Politics, Germanic languages at Heidelberg University.
+In 1999, he completed his Master of Studies in Modern History and Political thought at University College, Oxford.
+Between 1999 and 2002, he studied History and Germanic Languages at Heidelberg University for a Master of Arts.
+Between 2003 and 2007, he was a doctoral student in history at the same university.

-According to the official website of the Centre for History and Economics, Magdalene College, Cambridge, between 2007 and 2008, Müller was a "Mellon Visiting Scholar" at the Centre.Müller has repeatedly referred to this experience as "being a post-doctoral researcher", which implies that he had already succeeded in obtaining his doctorate in 2007.
-However, according to a collection of essays published in 2014 entitled Grenzüberschreitende Religion, Christian Müller, one of the contributors, did not have a PhD, only master's degrees.
-This book was completed in 2012, when he was working at the University of Münster.
-Furthermore, the official website of the University of Münster did not give him the title of "Dr." in the introduction to the book, while gave the title to another editor, Thies Schulze.

 Academic career

 In Europe

-Müller was a Junior Research Group Leader and Lecturer in Modern History at the Cluster of Excellence “Religion and Politics” at the University of Münster (2008-12).
-He was a visiting researcher at Ghent University (2011-13) and a Lecturer in History, Culture and Communications at HAWK University of Applied Sciences and Arts, Göttingen (2014-15).
+Müller was a Junior Research Group Leader and Lecturer in Modern History at the Cluster of Excellence "Religion and Politics" at the University of Münster (2008–12).
+He was a Visiting Researcher at Ghent University (2011–13) and a lecturer in history, Culture and Communications at HAWK University of Applied Sciences and Arts, Göttingen (2014–15).
 In Göttingen, he was writing a book entitled The Politics of Expertise: The Institutionalization of Transnational Legal and Social Networks in Europe, 1840–1914.
 However, this book project was aborted with his move to China.